Tim Lees

 Timothy Martin Lees (born 24 January 1986) is an English football player and football coach.
-He is Assistant Manager of Bury.
+He is currently Assistant Manager of Bury.

 Club career

-Lees signed schoolboy forms at Bolton Wanderers after being released by Everton Academy.
-His recorded semi-professional clubs include Stalybridge Celtic, Wingate & Finchley, AFC Hayes, and Radcliffe Borough.
+Lees progressed through the Centre of Excellence at Everton and Bolton Wanderers before being released at schoolboy ages.
+His recorded non league clubs include Stalybridge Celtic, Wingate & Finchley, AFC Hayes, and Radcliffe Borough.

 Coaching career

-Lees was employed as Technical Coach for Pepsi in 2007, working on global events with David Beckham, Thierry Henry and Ronaldinho.
-In 2008 he worked as Youth Development Phase Coach at England's first full-time training model at Watford FC Academy with 12-16 age groups.
-In 2010 he moved to Wigan Athletic as Youth Development Lead, under Roberto Martinez, before moving to Liverpool football club in 2013 working alongside Michael Beale and Pepijn Lijnders.
-Lees became Academy Director at American professional club St Louis City SC in 2015, overseeing the 7–23's youth structure and as First Team coach.
+Lees was employed as Technical Coach for Pepsi in 2007, working on worldwide events with players including David Beckham, Thierry Henry and Ronaldinho.
+In 2008 he worked as Youth Development Phase Lead at England's first daytime training model at Watford FC Academy with the 12-16 age groups.
+He joined Wigan Athletic in 2010 as Head of Youth Development Phase, working under Roberto Martínez for three years.
+During this time, he oversaw the transition from a Centre of Excellence to a Category Two academy, while also coaching at Martínez's academy in Balaguer, Spain.
+In 2013 he took an offer to move to Liverpool football club as part of Brendan Rodgers' academy restructure working alongside Michael Beale, Pepijn Lijnders and Alex Inglethorpe.